Ninsianna

 Ninsianna (Sumerian: "Red Queen of Heaven") was a Mesopotamian deity considered to be the personification of Venus.
 This theonym also served as the name of the planet in astronomical texts until the end of the Old Babylonian period.
 There is evidence that Ninsianna's gender varied between locations, and both feminine and masculine forms of this deity were worshiped.
 Due to their shared connection to Venus, Ninsianna was associated with Inanna.
-Furthermore, the deity Kabta appears alongside Ninsianna in many texts, but the character of the relation between them remains uncertain.
+Furthermore, the deity Kabta appears alongside Ninsianna in many texts, but the character of the relation between them remains unclear.